pollyweb-org/pollyweb-docs/7 🧩 Codes/DEPLOY/🧩 DeployStack.md

   Properties:
     - Input   # Input parameters for the stack.
     - Params  # Dictionary of parameters for the stack.
-    - Include # List of stacks to includ.
+    - Include # List of stacks to include.
     - Deploy  # Dictionary of resources to deploy.

   Format: